$\ell^p$ metrics on cell complexes: Introduction

 \emthm

-The decomposition in Theorem~\ref{mthm:CCC_distance_formula} can be thought of as representing the biggest product defined from $C$ and $C'$ in which the configuration $\{x,y,v\}$ isometrically embeds, and the distance formula then simply measures the distance in that product; see Figure~\ref{fig:distance_formula} and the surrounding discussion.
+Though $C$ and $D$ meet at a point, there may be cubes ``in the corner between them'', as in Figure~\ref{fig:distance_formula}.
+We can think of these as sitting inside a $2\times2$ product coming from $C$ and $D$.
+The decomposition in Theorem~\ref{mthm:CCC_distance_formula} then represents the biggest such product in which $\{x,y,v\}$ isometrically embeds, and the distance formula then simply measures the distance in that product.